AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/architecture/magento.md

 >[!TIP]
 >
->The [Customizing CIF Components](../customizing/customize-cif-components.md) page has a detailed example and best practice on how to customize CIF Core Components.
+>The [Customizing AEM CIF Core Components](../customizing/customize-cif-components.md) page has a detailed example and best practice on how to customize CIF Core Components.

 Within projects, AEM CIF Core Components and custom project components can easily retrieve the configured client for a Magento store associated with an AEM page via Sling Context-Aware configuration.